RAND HRS Longitudinal File:

 - Person-Level Analysis Weight

 The weights you use, of course, are going to be driven by the types of analyses you are doing.
-Though statistical advice is beyond the scope of the help we can provide, we can verify that the sampling weights are only available for HRS (1992) on the RAND HRS file, and that the respondent and HH weights (RwWTRESP and RwWTHH) are taken directly from the HRS-provided weights on the Tracker file.
+Though statistical advice is beyond the scope of the help we can provide, we can verify that the sampling weights are only available for HRS (1992) on the RAND HRS Longitudinal File, and that the respondent and HH weights (RwWTRESP and RwWTHH) are taken directly from the HRS-provided weights on the Tracker file.

 The HRS weight document (PDF) explains how the respondent and HH level weights are created and may help you decide which weights are appropriate to your analysis.
 More information on HRS weights can be found on the HRS website, under Documentation, Weights.